catpawzz/Portfolio-website/README.md

 # Portfolio website

 A portfolio website for more professional uses, and without all the emojis and icons my personal website has.
-Plus it has a link to the NextCloud portfolio folder.
+Plus it has a link to the NextCloud portfolio folder, which does require a password you can request at cat@catpawz.net

 ## Built With